GSA/federal-website-index/criteria/ignore-list-criteria-analysis.md

 - Some are legit, esp. if part of 'profiles'
 - I'm going to Add to begin-ignore list: `cloudfiles.`, `nasatvfiles.`, `sfiles.` `files.`, `nfiles.`, and `nacp-files.`

+### Contains `ftp`
+- 99 results
+- Many are on eftps.gov, or are otherwise possibly urls that shouldn't be filtered.
+- All that begin with `ftp`, `ftp2`, or `sftp` seem safe to filter though so I'll add those to these.

 ### Begins with `gp.`